SPE1056 : Brain and Behaviour Across the Lifespan I: Introduction to Psychology and Social Interaction

 To consider cognitive and psychosocial consequences of ageing and disability.

-To provide students with the opportunity to observe, analyse and evaluate interactions between individuals and groups, considering the importance of the environmental context and the respective roles of the individuals.
+To provide students with the opportunity to observe, analyse and evaluate interactions between individuals and groups, considering the importance of the environmental context and the respective roles and power balance of the individuals.

 In addition, students develop their academic skills through this module, including essay writing, critical appraisal oral presentations, debating and report writing.